 - Depth perception has developed.

-- Sense of smell is fully developed.
+- The sense of smell is fully developed.

 - Baby teeth will start to show.